sphinx-doc/sphinx/Doc-3k/reference/lexical_analysis.rst

 In plain English: String literals can be enclosed in matching single quotes (``'``) or double quotes (``"``).
-They can also be enclosed in matching groups of three single or double quotes (these are generally referred to as *triple- quoted strings*).
+They can also be enclosed in matching groups of three single or double quotes (these are generally referred to as *triple-quoted strings*).
 The backslash (``\``) character is used to escape characters that otherwise have a special meaning, such as newline, backslash itself, or the quote character.
 String literals may optionally be prefixed with a letter ``'r'`` or ``'R'``; such strings are called :dfn:`raw strings` and use different rules for interpreting backslash escape sequences.
 A prefix of ``'u'`` or ``'U'`` makes the string a Unicode string.
 Unicode strings use the Unicode character set as defined by the Unicode Consortium and ISO 10646.
 Some additional escape sequences, described below, are available in Unicode strings.
 The two prefix characters may be combined; in this case, ``'u'`` must appear before ``'r'``.